idiasdas/game_engine/README.md

 $ cmake -DCMAKE_BUILD_TYPE=Debug -S . -B build/Debug
 ```

 You should now, hopefully, have the directory `game_engine/build/Debug/` with all the necessary CMake files.
-In this directory, you can use `make` to build the engine executable.
+In this directory, you can use `make` to build the project.
+Building the project creates both the library `libDDS_engine.a` and the executable `DDS_SandboxApp`.
+Run the executable to launch the engine's most recent version.

 > [!NOTE]
 > The `CMakeLists.txt` automatically detects all the source files within the project. ***However***, you must redo the configuration step above whenever you add new files instead of simply running `make` to build the executable.